oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

     identity_provider_type    OCI_IAM
     ```

 4. Create the **user\_shared** user and grant it permissions to create sessions.
 Create the **sr\_dba\_role** role and grant it permissions.
-This command and all previous ones will run when this is entered into the Cloud Shell.
+Quit the SQL session.

     ```
     create user user_shared identified globally as 'IAM_GROUP_NAME=All_DB_Users';
     grant create session to user_shared;
     create role sr_dba_role identified globally as 'IAM_GROUP_NAME=DB_Admin';
     grant pdb_dba to sr_dba_role;
-    EOF
+    quit
     ```

 ## Task 3: Unzip wallet file and edit contents

-1. unzip your ADB wallet file.
+1. Unzip your ADB wallet file.

     ```
     unzip -d . lltest_wallet.zip
     ```

-2. Create variable for location of wallet file.
+2. Create session variable for location of wallet file.
-    >**Note:** If at any point you exit out of the cloud shell, the following commands may need to be ran again.
+    >**Note:** If at any point you exit out of the cloud shell, the following commands may need to be executed again to reset the environment variables.

     ```
     export TNS_ADMIN=$HOME/adb_wallet
     ```

-3. update tnsname.ora and sqlnet.ora files.
-Append sqlnet.ora with the wallet location.
+3. Append the ADB's sqlnet.ora entry with the environment variable for the wallet location.

     ```
     mv tnsnames.ora tnsnames.ora.orig